 The wonderful thing about VoIP is that you can make a call in a variety of ways.
 Today, there are three distinct “flavours” of VoIP service in widespread use:

 Advantages of Using VoIP:

 To provide phone service, VoIP technology makes use of the Internet’s packet-switching capabilities.
-Compared to circuit switching, VoIP provides a number of advantages.
+Compared to circuit switching, VoIP provides in India a number of advantages.
 In a circuit-switched network, packet switching, for example, allows numerous telephone calls to share the same amount of space as one.
 That 10-minute phone call we mentioned previously took 10 minutes of transmission time on the PSTN at a rate of 128 Kbps.

 That identical call might have taken only 3.5 minutes of transmission time at a cost of 64 Kbps.
 A leaving another 64 Kbps free for those 3.5 minutes, plus an additional 128 Kbps for the remaining 6.5 minutes.
 If VoIP had been used.
 According to this basic calculation, three or four additional calls may readily fit into the area occupied by a single call in the existing system.
 And this example ignores the use of data compression, which decreases the size of each call even more.

 Disadvantages of Using VoIP: